 This goes with the light thing again.
 The light emitted from your phone will make your eyes take forever to adjust.
 You might be tempted to pull up a star chart on your phone — gotta love technology — but for this excursion, old-school paper is the way to go.

 “Telescopes can be very expensive.
 Instead of spending all of that money, get a pair of binoculars.
 They work amazingly.
 See if you like [astronomy] before going out and buying a telescope that might wind up unused in your attic,” Virden said.

 For the best stargazing in Colorado, you’ll need to travel to the west side of the Continental Divide or south of Colorado Springs.
 This will get you far enough away from city lights and the majority of light pollution.

-Colorado is fortunate enough — through plenty of effort and teamwork — to have two places with Dark Sky Certification including…
+Colorado is fortunate enough — through plenty of effort and teamwork — to have several places with Dark Sky Certification including…

 Dark Sky Certification is difficult to obtain and prestigious to hold.
 The guidelines include a commitment to preserving a natural dark sky, strict lighting rules for both city and private lights, provisions regarding where and when light can be used and more.
 If these stipulations seem a little overboard, you would be right.
 But they are in place for good reason.